jinjin123/KC/README.md

    **?????**

 ##Architecture of KC
 * Database design
+  The 'orders' database is for storing all orders of a store.
+And the design documents of 'orders' are structured as
+  > views
+  ├── conflicts
+  │   └── map.js
+  ├── order_status
+  │   └── map.js
+  ├── status
+  │   └── map.js
+  ├── sync_status
+  │   └── map.js
+  └── timestamp
+      └── map.js

 * Communication with other software module e.g. KP/POS/KS/CAP etc.
 * Share configuration with other software module
 * Synchronize data with OC
   * Send data to OC
   * Receive data from OC
 * Resolve conflicting documents